-No matter what theme park you’re visiting, purchasing admission tickets at the park’s online site—especially preseason—can be significantly cheaper than buying at the park’s gate.
+No matter what theme park you’re visiting, purchasing admission tickets directly at the park’s website—especially preseason—can be significantly cheaper than buying at the park’s gate.
 One caveat to that rule: Some parks give admission discounts for entrance in the late afternoon.

 Often in-state residents—or people living in specific ZIP codes—can purchase discounted admission tickets.
 Some in your party may qualify for a senior citizen or junior pass (when a child is under certain age/height requirements).
 Be prepared to show ID to verify residency or age.
 Also, most parks give admission discounts to active and retired military and veterans with a valid military ID.
 (Visit Military.com for parks across the U.S. and MilitaryDisneyTips for Florida parks.)

-Consider investing in a season/annual pass if you’re visiting more than once.
+Consider investing in a season/annual pass if you plan to visit more than once.
 Free parking and food discounts are often rolled into the annual pass price.

 Do the hotel math to find the right overnight accommodations.
 Park hotels offer perks such as early admission, cut-to-the-front-of-the-line passes (often called a Fast or Express Pass) and water-taxi rides or bus shuttles to the park.
 Many non-park hotels offer breakfast, a shuttle to the park, a kitchenette (sometimes) and parking—all complimentary.
 Check NEA Travel for deals on hotels nearby.

 Save money on your meals

 Buy groceries before arriving at the park and picnic in the car before or after the crowd eats at noon.
 (Again, use your Costco membership via NEA Member Benefits for snacks and drinks).
 That way, you can enjoy less crowded rides and attractions while everyone else is eating their lunch.